dayton-outar/shillings/docs/BRAND.md

 These questions attempts to get into the deeper reasons that customers choose a product (see "This is Marketing" by Seth Godin).

 > Unless you have compelling answers to all three questions, meaning that customers find them irresistible, you haven’t got a brand.
+>
+> ...
+>
+> Clorox is a company that understands differentiation.
+When Clorox purchased Hidden Valley ranch dressing, their marketing people had the good sense not to add it to their product line and rename it Clorox Hidden Valley.
+In fact, the name Clorox has never appeared on any of Hidden Valley’s packages, advertisements, or other marketing materials.
+Yet you’d be surprised at how many companies have violated common sense and paid the price.
+The lesson?
+Keep it pure, keep it different.

+### The Evolution of Marketing

+> As we’ve moved from a one-size-fits-all economy to a mass-customization economy, the attention of marketing has shifted from features, to benefits, to experience, to tribal identification.
+In other words, selling has evolved from an emphasis on “what it has,” to “what it does,” to “what you’ll feel,” to “who you are.”
+This shift demonstrates that, while features and benefits are still important to people, personal identity has become even more important.

+> The success of the Nike brand is ample proof that de Bono’s concept works.
+As a weekend athlete, my two nagging doubts are that I might be congenitally lazy, and that I might have little actual ability.
+I’m not really worried about my shoes.
+But when the Nike folks say, “Just do it,” they’re peering into my soul.
+I begin to feel that, if they understand me that well, their shoes are probably pretty good.
+I’m then willing to join the tribe of Nike.

+### Globalism vs. Tribalism

+> We’ve heard a lot of talk about globalism—the knocking down of national, economic, and cultural barriers to create a single society.
+In the 1960s Marshall McLuhan envisioned a world so connected by technology that the old divisions would disappear, made obsolete by a massive “global village.”
+Forty years later we have no global village, and we probably never will, at least in the usual sense of a village—an intimate community united by a single language and culture.
+Instead we have a global communication network, an electronic layer on top of the old divisions that influences them and adds to them, but doesn’t replace them.
+>
+> The fact is, we need divisions just as much as we need ways to transcend them.
+Without barriers there would be no safety—against war, disease, natural disaster, a feeling of alienation, of being lost in an uncaring world.
+The faster globalism removes barriers, the faster people erect new ones.
+They create intimate worlds they can understand, and where they can be somebody and feel as if they belong.
+They create tribes.
+>
+> If you stretch the concept of tribe just a little, you can see that a brand creates a kind of tribe.
+Depending on your Unique Buying State, you can join any number of tribes on any number of days and feel part of something bigger than yourself.
+You can belong to the Callaway tribe when you play golf, the VW tribe when you drive to work, and the Williams-Sonoma tribe when you cook a meal.
+You’re part of a select clan (or so you feel) when you buy products from these clearly differentiated companies.
+Brands are the little gods of modern life, each ruling a different need, activity, mood, or situation.
+Yet you’re in control.
+If your latest god falls from Olympus, you can switch to another one.

+### Focus, Focus, Focus

+> Yet focus is difficult to achieve because it means giving something up.
+It runs counter to our most basic marketing instinct: If we narrow our offering, won’t we narrow our opportunities for profit?
+Answer: Not necessarily.
+It’s often better to be number one in a small category than to be number three in a large one.
+At number three your strategy may have to include a low price, whereas at number one you can charge a premium.
+History has shown that it pays handsomely to be number one in your category—first, because of higher margins, and second, because the risk of commoditization is almost nonexistent.
+Yet number two can also be profitable, despite a smaller market share.
+Number three, or four, or five, however, may only be worth the effort if you think you have a realistic shot at becoming number two someday.
+>
+> Can’t be number one or number two?
+Redefine your category.
+The industrial-strength software product Framemaker only made it to number three as a word-processing product, but as a document-publishing product it quickly became number one, with double its previous sales.
+All it took was a change of focus.
+>
+> ...
+> Brand extensions make less sense when they’re driven by a desire for short-term profits without regard to focus.
+What makes them especially seductive is that they can work remarkably well in the short term, even as they undermine the position of the brand.
+A recent example of defocusing by brand extension is the Cayenne, an SUV from Porsche.
+In a single misguided stroke, Porsche has pulled the rug out from under its reputation as a maker of classic sports cars.
+They maintain that the Cayenne is an example of Porsche innovation, but Porsche fans will say it’s a grab for profits in a tired market.
+Had Porsche invented the SUV, people might see it as innovation, but at the tail-end of the trend it looks more like greed—especially since Porsche is already highly profitable.
+Naturally, the new car will sell.
+It’s got the revered Porsche styling, engineering, and pedigree, all of which can be harvested through line extension.
+But the question is, what does Porsche now stand for?
+>
+> ...
+>
+> Even in the best of times, the principle of focus is a hard mistress, demanding fidelity, courage, and determination.
+And when a company faces additional pressure from stockholder expectations, political infighting, unexpected competition, or changes in management, there’s a temptation to extend the product line for short-term relief, even at the expense of its market position.
+Resist, because the long-term survival of a brand depends on staying focused.
+As positioning expert Jack Trout succinctly puts it, “differentiate or die.”

+## Collaborate

+> Management guru Peter Drucker maintains that the most important shift in business today is from “ownership” to “partnership,” and from “individual tasks” to “collaboration.”
+The successful company is not the one with the most brains, he suggests, but the most brains acting in concert.
+Brand managers and communication firms are responding to this new challenge in a number of interesting ways.